-In our spare time between hanging out at cafes and shopping, we love a good ol’ outdoorsy day out of leisurely cycling and picnics in Singapore’s gorgeous parks.
-Now at Coney Island, we have the chance to explore a gorgeous, rustic green space with the fam (and at little cost too – check out more of our fun, free activities in Singapore if you’re on a New Year’s spend cleanse too).
+In our spare time between hanging out at cafes and shopping, we love a good ol’ outdoorsy day of leisurely cycling and picnics in Singapore’s gorgeous parks.
+Coney Island’s one of our favourites; the rustic green space is home to hidden white sand beaches and untouched trails.
 We rented a couple of bikes, and took a trip around the park and its lovely Punggol surrounds.
 Tip: As the location is a little isolated, plan to at least spend half a day at Coney Island to make the most of your adventure!

 Coney Island: Top things to do